civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 54

 The Review Agency must, if appropriate, consult with the department concerned in preparing any report referred to in sections `32` to `34` and `38` to `40` to ensure that the report does not contain information relating to the alleged contravention of any law of Canada or a province that, if it were to be disclosed to any Minister, may be seen to jeopardize the independence of a peace officer having jurisdiction to investigate the alleged contravention.

+## General

+### Section 54.1

+Nothing in this Act is to be construed as limiting the power of any body or person that is authorized under an Act of Parliament to conduct a review or investigation in relation to any activity of a department.

 ## Governor in Council Powers